joaopizani/avr-wavegen/avr-am/README.md

     make install PREFIX=[prefix]

-To use avr-am in an application, you must link your application with the static lib file (libavr-am.a) found under $PREFIX/lib.
+To use avr-am in an application (or other library), you must add the path of avr-am's headers to the compiler's include path, and link your application with the static lib file (libavr-am.a) found under $PREFIX/lib.
 In the case that you are using a Makefile from avr-wavegen as a template for the Makefile in your application - or using the Makefile template from [avr-utils](https://github.com/joaopizani/avr-utils) - then you can just add the following to your paths.def: